AI: The Next Big Thing Is Here, and EverywhereMay 19, 2017

 The New Horizons Fund is the largest shareholder in Wix.com, an Israeli company using AI to quickly automate the website-building process by pulling data from the Internet.
 “Based on just a little information, Wix can literally have your website up and running in five minutes,” Ellenbogen says.

 The fund also invests in Splunk, a software company that uses AI in providing companies with sophisticated data operations and security services.
-“I think we will reach a point in several years where, if companies are not using AI to improve products, lower costs, or achieve efficiencies—and their competitors are—then they will be at a big disadvantage,” Ellenbogen says.
+“I think we will reach a point in several years where, if companies are not using AI to improve products, lower costs, or achieve efficiencies—as their competitors are—then they will be at a big disadvantage,” Ellenbogen says.

 While AI seems to be unstoppable, it does face hurdles.
 One is a shortage of high-level AI programming experts or “data scientists” to keep pace with rising demand for talent.

-Also, government regulation has lagged the technological innovation, and that could become a roadblock given AI’s broad implications for society and the economy.
+Also, government regulation has lagged the technological innovation and that could become a roadblock given AI’s broad implications for society and the economy.
 “There’s a lot of uncertainty,” Spencer says.
 “How will we deal with the ramifications of self-driving cars?
 Do we want doctors or computers making the medical diagnosis?”

 Wood asks, “How does the Food and Drug Administration review and approve a medical device that has artificial intelligence in it and it’s never been done before?
 Regulation will probably be the number one barrier to the proliferation of AI in health care.
 The science is many years ahead of the regulatory process.”